ast-hugger/Trifle/doc/perf-observations.md

-## Timings
+## Times

 The times below are milliseconds to compute fibonacci(35).
-Times for Pharo and Enfilade are after enough warmup runs (20 for Enfilade) to get stable timings.
+Times for Enfilade are after enough warmup runs (20, though 10 might be enough) to get stable timings.
+Pharo/Cog doesn't seem to benefit from warmup.

 * 850: Enfilade, profiling evaluator
 * 120: Pharo, 64-bit Cog, March05 2018 build